 However, I completely forgot to get the Greek yogurt for the icing, and I didn’t add little biscuits to Freya’s.
 Instead, I sprinkled some of her Magical Dinner Dust on top of the cake (and on the plate around it).
 Then, I took her out to her “treat stump” that she associates with “sitting pretty” so I can take pictures.

 Little miss Freya snagged the cake while I was trying to focus the camera!
 She’s usually so good with “wait,” but apparently her urge to taste magical dusty cakey goodness was too overwhelming.

 The look on her face when she realizes it’s all gone is just priceless.

 I had to hold the plate for her to make sure she got every last speck!

 So, yes, it’s safe to say that my dog loves Stella & Chewy’s Magical Dinner Dust!

 I would definitely buy it again!
 I think next time I’ll go with the Duck, Duck, Goose recipe, just for variety.

-Just to reiterate, Stella & Chewy’s Marie’s Magical Dinner Dust is available on Chewy and comes in 4 recipes for dogs + 2 for cats.
+Just to reiterate, Stella & Chewy’s Marie’s Magical Dinner Dust comes in 4 recipes for dogs + 2 for cats.
 Find all of them on Stella & Chewy’s Amazon storefront.